-for Food Physics & Materials
+for Food Materials and Nanotechnology

 Food protein nanofibril, produced from edible food proteins from foods, such as milk β-lactoglobulin, egg white lysozyme, oat globulin and soy whey protein, has recently emerged as a promising strategy for enriching protein functionality and developing sustainable materials.
 Nanofibrils are the linearly aligned proteins after treatment.
 This nanostructure in the diameter of a few nm are formed through the beta-sheet formation in fibril core.
-Typicallly, this food-grade protein nanofibril possesses excellent intrinsic properties including high surface-to-volume ratio, rich surface chemistry, outstanding mechanical strength, biocompatibility and biodegradability.
+Typically, this food-grade protein nanofibril possesses excellent intrinsic properties including high surface-to-volume ratio, rich surface chemistry, outstanding mechanical strength, biocompatibility and biodegradability.

 Fundamental & Novel Mechanisms